 Bone fragments, teeth and scattered belongings are often all that is left of disappeared people in the desert of northern Mexico, according to journalist and author Dawn Paley.
 Paley visited the University of Indianapolis on

-Grupo Vida has managed to make what was a very heavy individual burden on each individual family into a collective effort, Paley said.
-And they are leading the way in a nationwide push by family members to find the disappeared.
+“Grupo Vida has managed to make what was a very heavy individual burden on each individual family into a collective effort,” Paley said.
+“And they are leading the way in a nationwide push by family members to find the disappeared.”

 Grupo Vida is comprised mainly of family members of missing persons.
 Trained as a journalist, Paley has also begun work with the group and accompanies them on their Saturday morning travels into the desert to search for the remains of missing people.
 They search for bone fragments and other identifiable remains around Puebla, Mexico in hopes of matching the genetic profile to one of the thousands of people that are missing in

 Paley presented her own theories about the socioeconomic and political factors that accompany mass disappearances in Mexico and shared the stories of victims and survivors.